Darioc18/architecture-portfolio/README.md

 Overall, this website would serve as a dynamic platform to exhibit personal architectural achievements, establish a professional online presence, and foster connections within the industry.

+It is important to note that this portfolio is not intended for professional use; rather, it serves as a showcase to highlight my skills and competence with CSS and HTML.

-## User Experience (UX)
+## User Experience UX

+The three main features of the architecture portfolio website:

+- **architecture**: a curated collection of projects, showcasing my architectural work, design concepts, and innovative solutions.
+- **info**: learn more about me as an architect through a dedicated page that provides a brief description of my background, qualifications, and experience.
+This page may also include a curated CV or additional information to provide insights into my expertise.
+- **contact**: connect with me easily through a dedicated contact section, allowing visitors to send messages, inquiries, or collaboration requests.
+This section enables direct communication and fosters opportunities for professional engagement.

+### User stories

-### As a Target User, I want
+- #### As a Target User, I want

   - To easily find information about the architect's experience, qualifications, and relevant certifications to assess their expertise and credibility;
   - The website to showcase a diverse range of project types (residential, commercial, etc.) to gauge the architect's versatility and adaptability;
   - To highlight any collaborative efforts or notable partnerships the architect has engaged in, demonstrating their ability to work effectively with a team;
   - The website to provide a gallery or portfolio section showcasing high-quality images that highlight the architect's attention to detail and craftsmanship;
   - The website to offer a way to easily request additional information or schedule a meeting with the architect to discuss specific project needs.

-### As a First-Time User, I want
+- #### As a First-Time User, I want

   - To easily navigate the website to understand its purpose and content quickly;
   - To be able to view the site on wide range of devices;
   - To explore the projects in the architecture portfolio and view detailed information about each project;
   - To learn more about the architect by accessing their profile or bio section;
   - To have a clear understanding of how to contact the architect through the website's contact section;
   - The website to provide a visually appealing and intuitive interface that encourages further exploration.

-### As a Returning User, I want
+- #### As a Returning User, I want

   - The website to provide regular updates on new projects or achievements by the architect.
   - To have a seamless experience when contacting the architect through the website, ensuring my message reaches them successfully.

 ## Design